-Long lead procurements will be identified for the procurement of critical components.
-Currently, the following items are considered jugular to the critical path and are in advance of CD-3 thus requiring special approval to proceed;
+Long lead procurements have been identified for the procurement of critical components.
+The following items are considered jugular to the critical path and are in advance of CD-3 thus requiring special approval to proceed.
+NOTE: The baseline cost and schedules contained in this PEP are based upon early award of these items;